jdx/mise/README.md

 Options:
   -a, --all
-          list all available remote plugins
+          List all available remote plugins

           same as `rtx plugins ls-remote`

   -u, --urls
-          show the git url for each plugin
+          Show the git url for each plugin

           e.g.: https://github.com/asdf-vm/asdf-nodejs.git